Id, Ego, and Superego

 Ideally, the ego works by reason, whereas the id is chaotic and unreasonable.

-The ego considers social realities and norms, etiquette, and rules in deciding how to behave.
+The ego also weighs social realities, norms, etiquette, and rules before it acts.

 healthy psyche